1947 Poonch rebellion: GHQ Azad

-By 23 September, General Kiani established a headquarters at Gujrat, which came to be called 'GHQ Azad'.
-Brigadier Habibur Rehman served as the Chief of Staff (both former INA officers).
+By 23 September, General Kiani established a headquarters at Gujrat, Punjab, which came to be called 'GHQ Azad'.
+Brigadier Habibur Rehman served as the Chief of Staff (both were former INA officers).
 This command post was responsible for directing all the fighters in Poonch.
-Several sectoral headquarters were also established: (i) one at Rawalpindi for supporting operations in Poonch, headed by Col. Taj Muhammad Khanzada, (ii) one at Jhelum for supporting operations in Mirpur, headed by Col. R. M. Arshad, and (iii) one at Sialkot for supporting operations in Jammu, headed by Col. Kiani.
+Several sectoral headquarters were also established: one at Rawalpindi for supporting operations in Poonch, headed by Col. Taj Muhammad Khanzada; one at Jhelum for supporting operations in Mirpur, headed by Col. R. M. Arshad; and one at Sialkot for supporting operations in Jammu, headed by Col. Kiani.
 The 4000 rifles promised by Akbar Khan via Punjab Police were made available a few days later.
-However, it is said that the Punjab Police substituted the Army rifles by Frontier-made rifles, which were inferior.
-General Kiani approached Abul A'la Maududi of Jamaat-e-Islami Pakistan, Mirza Basheer-ud-Din Mahmood Ahmad, the head of Ahamdiyyas, and other officials in Lahore for providing supplies like shoes, haversacks, water bottles and other provisions.
+However, the Punjab Police reportedly substituted the Army rifles for inferior Frontier-made rifles.
+General Kiani approached Abul A'la Maududi of Jamaat-e-Islami Pakistan, Mirza Basheer-ud-Din Mahmood Ahmad, the head of Ahamdiyyas, and other officials in Lahore for supplies, including shoes, haversacks, water bottles and other provisions.

 By 2 October, Col. Kiani, in charge of the Sialkot sector, started operations south of Samba.
 State Forces have described these operations as "hit-and-run raids by Pakistani gangs", armed with rifles, bren guns and light automatics running 5 to 10 miles into the state.
 They engaged in burning of villages, looting towns, molesting and killing civilians.